-Greg Olson rejoins the Raiders for the 2018 campaign, marking his 17th season in the NFL and third season with the Raiders, having spent the 2013 and 2014 seasons as the team’s offensive coordinator.
-Olson will also be commencing his second stint on Head Coach Jon Gruden’s staff, as he served as Gruden’s quarterbacks coach with the Tampa Bay Buccaneers in 2008.
+Greg Olson enters his second season in his return to the Raiders, marking his 18th season in the NFL and fourth season with the Raiders, having spent the 2013 and 2014 seasons as the team's offensive coordinator.
+Olson is also in his second stint on Head Coach Jon Gruden's staff, as he served as Gruden's quarterbacks coach with the Tampa Bay Buccaneers in 2008.

 Bringing 33 years of coaching experience to the post, Olson is in his second stint with the Silver and Black with 12 seasons of experience as an offensive coordinator, as he's been with the Detroit Lions (2005), St. Louis Rams (2006-07), Tampa Bay Buccaneers (2009-11), Oakland Raiders (2013-14, 2018-19) and Jacksonville Jaguars (2015-16).